 - Folding chairs provide a place to relax after you’ve finished cooking, or simply want to take a break and cool down with an icy beverage.

-- For the easiest transport to and from the car, and to save space, pack folding chairs that come with their own bag.
+- For the easiest transport to and from your parking space, and to save room, pack folding chairs that come with their own bag.

 - With two tables, your options expand even more.
 Use one for food prep, and the other for eating.